 It is a tale worthy of The Twilight Zone.

-My wife Leesa and I travelled from our home in northern Virginia to New York on September 10th for a video shoot with a major client.
+My wife Leesa and I traveled from our home in northern Virginia to New York on September 10 for a video shoot with a major client.
 Perhaps it was an ominous portent of things to come when we dined at my favorite Italian restaurant that night, and after my then-usual martini and dinner, I hit the sidewalks of New York and suddenly felt weak-kneed to the point of collapse, as if the one martini had been four or five.
 I never did figure out why.
 We staggered back to the Regency Hotel, fell into bed and awoke the morning of September 11.

 We organized our equipment and rolled it down to the lobby, where the doorman informed us that a plane had hit the World Trade Center.
 We figured it was probably a light plane like the one that had flown into the White House months before and did not amount to much.
 So, we set out for the short walk to our client’s residence, where we proceeded to watch the second tower hit by another plane on live TV.
 It was then we knew America was under attack.

 As we watched in horror, I came to a sudden realization that literally sent chills up and down my spine.
-Thinking back to the Regency Hotel, where we first learned of the attack, I remembered being there perhaps three or four times in my life – and that the first time was for lunch with my grandparents, when the waiter approached our table with an ashen look to announce that the President had been shot.
+Thinking back to the Regency Hotel, where we first learned of the attack, I remembered being there perhaps three or four times in my life – and that the first time was for lunch with my grandparents, when the waiter approached our table with an ashen look to announce that the president had been shot.
 It was November 22, 1963.

 I was in exactly the same place for these two history-changing days of infamy!
 See if that wouldn’t send chills up and down your spine.
 The odds of that happening are so long as to be incalculable.
 The message, if there was one, I may only know once reaching the presence of God himself.